uonline/uonline/README.md

 11. Tables are created and filled with some test data.
 Gooooood.
 Well, now you probably want to fill it with real data. `git submodule update --init` (maybe change its path to `https://github.com/m1kc/unify.git` in `.gitmodules` first), `php locparse.php --validate unify`, `php locparse.php --export unify`.
 12. Add an admin.
 Navigate to `http://your_project_url/add-admin.php` and do the thing.
 13. OH, A NASTY BUG!
 Default location is not set.
 We will fix it, honestly.
 But for now...
 Run mysql client and say `update uniusers set location=2147483647` in your database.
+14. And the last.
+To make it even faster, install the Twig extension.
+In Debian, you will need package `php5-dev`.
+Install it, chdir to `vendor/twig/twig/ext/twig` and [build, install and activate](http://twig.sensiolabs.org/doc/intro.html#installing-the-c-extension) the extension.
+Turn caching on in keyring.
+Here we go.